mgrofsky/Ytel-API-RUBY/CONTRIBUTING.md

     * File in the repo involved if known
     * Where you able to resolve the issue by making modifications?
 If so, how?

-* For more detailed information on submitting a bug report and creating an issue, visit our [reporting guidelines](http://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html#reporting-an-issue).

 #### **Did you write a patch that fixes a bug?**

 * Open a new GitHub pull request with the patch.